-. . .
-Assistant U.S. Attorney Ryan Hedges walked the jury through . . . how the hospital cloaked illegal payments to doctors.
+...
+Assistant U.S. Attorney Ryan Hedges walked the jury through ... how the hospital cloaked illegal payments to doctors.

-they began loaning out mid-level (sic) medical professionals, including physician assistants and nurse practitioners, to doctors free-of-charge in return for patients, Hedges said, calling the maneuver "kickbacks on steroids".
+... the defendants took the conspiracy to a "whole new level" when they began loaning out mid-level (sic) medical professionals, including physician assistants and nurse practitioners, to doctors free-of-charge in return for patients, Hedges said, calling the maneuver "kickbacks on steroids".